 It's a good idea to discuss the options for euthanasia with your vet before you make your decision.
 They will advise you on the options available to your horse.
 Bear in mind that these may be decided on by your horse's circumstances, and unfortunately you may not always be able to choose the method you would prefer.

+You should also consider what is least stressful for your horse, for example some horses will be fearful of injections while others will be headshy.
 Regardless of which method is used, euthanasia must be carried out by a qualified professional.